beginner-corp/slack/readme.md

 slack.api.test({nice:1}).then(console.log).catch(console.log)
 ```

-Due to popular demand an OO style is now supported.
+Due to popular demand an OO style is supported.
 For an instance of `Slack` all methods come prebound with the `token` parameter applied.

 ```javascript
 const token = process.env.SLACK_BOT_TOKEN